tinamayswinkels/sbe/_drafts/sbe-interns-design-recognition.md

 Hello, Lauren, Poornima, and Xiangting

 Thank you for your submission in the BDAV's 10-Star Sustainable Design Challenge.
-The Judges have determined that a Certificate of Merit be awarded to you, in recognition of your efforts.
-This is attached.
+The Judges have determined that a Certificate of Merit be awarded to you, in recognition of your efforts.&nbsp;

 During their deliberations, the Judges made the following observations about your submission, which we share with you to assist you further develop your skills: